Over the past three months, I've had this unshakeable sense of abundance in my life.

 In this reckoning session I also saw that while at times we had not had quite enough, we had never gone hungry, never been homeless, never been without clothing, never been without a car, etc. We might not have had the best of any of those, but we eventually achieved a better standard.

-After seeing the people last fall devastated by Hurricane Helene, and the great losses they faced, I realized that even in the face of complete disaster and lack, those interviewed continually spoke of what they had, not of what they lacked.
+After seeing the people last fall devastated by Hurricane Helene, and the great losses they faced, I realized that even in the face of complete disaster and lack, those interviewed continually spoke of what they had, not of what they didn't have.
 And the moment they were given something, they looked for someone to share any excess with because, "We have enough."
 In the face of all that loss and wreckage, I heard those words repeated over and over again, "We have enough."
 Their gratitude outweighed their circumstances!

 I am grateful for every piece of furniture, every piece of clothing, every trip we make in our well used twenty-year-old car.
 I am grateful for every bit of food that comes into this house and grateful for the nourishment that it gives.
 I am grateful for this home, this land and the family I've been given.
 I'm grateful in the season of plenty and in the season that is hard.